History and Purpose

 There are many ways that all of us can serve our community when we graduate from UGA, and we hope that our club activities will help students become more aware of issues that face all animal shelters so that they may offer assistance and guidance.

 We welcome all students to be members of the Shelter Medicine Club, and we encourage you to join our listserv in order to receive relevant information and announcements by e-mail.
-Please contact Heather Tucker to be added to the listserv.
+Please contact the club president to be added to the listserv.

 The content and opinions expressed on this Web page do not necessarily reflect the views of nor are they endorsed by the University of Georgia or the University System of Georgia.